 5. Offer a structured program

 Large health clubs can be intimidating to many people, especially those who aren’t feeling their best.
-Providing a structured program offers a guided introduction to the club, and exercise with instruction and support that can be less intimidating.
+Providing a structured program offers a guided introduction to your club.
+Exercise with instruction and support can be less intimidating for patients.

 6. Foster opportunities for support and community